Optimal measures for p-frame energies on spheres: Geometry and functions on 2-point homogeneous spaces

 When $p=2k$ and $\Omega = \FP^{d-1}$ ($\F=\R,\C,$ or $\mathbb H$), we have that $f(t)=2^{-k} \cdot (1+t)^{k}$ is a polynomial.
 It is standard to check that this polynomial is positive definite on $\Omega$: this could be done by checking that the coefficients in its Jacobi expansion are non-negative, but it would be perhaps simpler to prove it as follows.
 Observe that, since $C_0^{(\alpha,\beta)} (t) =1$ and $C_1^{(\alpha,\beta)} (t) = \frac{\alpha - \beta}{2(\alpha+1)}+ \frac{\alpha + \beta +2}{2(\alpha+1)}\cdot t$, we have that

 Since $\alpha +1 = \frac{d-1}2 \cdot \dim_{\mathbb R} (\mathbb F) >0$ and $\beta + 1 = \frac{1}{2} \cdot \dim_{\mathbb R} (\mathbb F) >0$, we see that the function $1+t$ is positive definite on $\Omega$.
 The well known Schur's theorem on Hadamard (elementwise) products of positive semidefinite matrices implies that if $g$ and $h$ are positive definite on $\Omega$, then so is their product $gh$, and, in particular, all integer powers $g^n$ are positive definite.
-Hence, the function $f(t) = 2^{-k}\cdot (1+t)^k$ is positive definite on $\Omega$, and therefore $I_f (\sigma) $ is minimized by the uniform surface measure $\sigma$.
+Hence, the function $f(t) = 2^{-k}\cdot (1+t)^k$ is positive definite on $\Omega$, and therefore $I_f$ is minimized by the uniform surface measure $\sigma$.

-The minimal values of the $p=2k$ energy may be expressed in elementary functions for each $\F$.
+The minimal values of the $p=2k$ energy may be expressed in terms of elementary functions for each $\F$.
 These constants, $c_{\F}(d,k)$, are given below

-When $p$ is not an even integer, the $p$-frame energies are not positive definite, due to the appearance of negative terms in the Jacobi polynomial expansion of $f$, hence $\sigma$ does not minimize the $p$-frame energy for $p \not\in 2 \N$.
+When $p$ is not an even integer, the $p$-frame energies are not positive definite, due to the appearance of negative terms in the Jacobi polynomial expansion of $f$, hence $\sigma$ does not minimize the $p$-frame energy for $p \not\in 2 \N$, see Lemma 6.2.2 in \cite{Matzke}.